Kong/docs.konghq.com/app/enterprise/1.5.x/developer-portal/configuration/smtp.md

 ### Introduction

-The following property reference outlines each email and email variable used by the Dev Portal to send emails to Kong Admins and Developers.
+The following property reference outlines each email and email variable used by the Dev Portal to send emails to Kong admins and developers.

-These settings can be modified in the `Kong Manager` under the Dev Portal `Settings / Email` tab.
-Or by running the following command:
+These settings can be modified in the `Kong Manager` under the Dev Portal `Settings / Email` tab, or by running the following command:

 ```
 curl http://localhost:8001/workspaces/<WORKSPACE_NAME> \